AI Image Generation

 This is not a downgrade from 4K.
 It is how you keep the workflow measurable.
 The reader's goal is not to say "4K" in a prompt; it is to deliver a file that is the right size, good enough, and reproducible under the route they will actually use.

-If a 4K request fails or returns an unexpected result, start with the mechanical checks.
+If a request fails or returns an unexpected size, start with the mechanical checks.

-First, confirm the request actually sent model: "gpt-image-2" and size: "3840x2160" or size: "2160x3840".
+First, confirm the request actually sent model: "gpt-image-2" and the intended size.
 If the app uses a wrapper, log the final outgoing payload rather than the UI form values.
 Some wrappers normalize sizes, hide quality defaults, or fall back to another model when a setting is unsupported.

 Third, check whether you requested an unsupported option.
 Transparent background is the common one for GPT Image 2.
 If the route rejects or ignores that option, remove it and handle transparency elsewhere.